Boehm system (clarinet): NX system

 The NX system was developed by acoustician and clarinetist Arthur Benade from the 1970s until his death in 1987.
 The NX clarinet has a distinct bore shape.
 In addition, differences from the standard Boehm system include: separate holes for the register key and for throat B flat, operated by a single left thumb key via an automatic mechanism; elimination of some redundant tone holes, with some resulting changes in fingering; and modifications of tone hole spacings, tone hole depths, and key pad heights to minimize turbulence in the bore.

 Canadian clarinet maker Stephen Fox has done further research along Benade's lines, and now offers custom built NX system clarinets for sale.

+Bohlen–Pierce system

+The Bohlen–Pierce scale is a tone scale which divides the duodecimal into thirteen instead of twelve degrees, creating new soundscapes and listening experiences in the field of contemporary music.
+It can be relalised on aerophones with a cylindrical bore, such as clarinets and pan flutes, but also on metallophones and glockenspiels.
+A first concert with Bohlen–Pierce clarinets took place on 20 March 2008 at the University of Guelph, Ontario, Canada, followed by a concert on 13 June 2008 at the Hochschule für Musik und Theater Hamburg.
+The fingering system of the extremely rare Bohlen–Pierce clarinet is based on the Boehm system (clarinet), but has fewer keys.

 Reform-Boehm system

 The Wurlitzer Reform Boehm system was developed around the middle of the 20th century by Fritz Wurlitzer, and Reform Boehm clarinets are currently made by "Herbert Wurlitzer Manufaktur für Holzblasinstrumente GmbH" in Neustadt an der Aisch and some other clarinet makers in Germany.
 The system combines the bore characteristics of Oehler system clarinets with Boehm fingerings.
 Differences between this system and standard Boehm in actual use include different altissimo fingerings, a smaller hand position, and greater bore resistance requiring more air to play.